feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 Type `ls --help` to access the “list” help page.
 Type `man ls` to access the “list” manual page.

 Note that if you type `ls -h` you don’t get the help page for ls.
-That’s because -h is the option that print sizes of files in a human-readable format (like 1K, 234M, 2G etc) when combined with the -l option, like in ls -lh.
-Find the -h option when you access the ls help page with ls --help
+That’s because -h is the option that print sizes of files in a human-readable format (like 1K, 234M, 2G etc) when combined with the `-l` option, like in `ls -lh`.
+Find the `-h` option when you access the ls help page with `ls --help`.

   </details>